Before I show you the best gaming laptop under $500, there are two things you need to know.

 The processor is the Intel Core i5-7200U CPU.
 It is powerful enough to handle everything you throw at it.
 No matter if it’s demanding games or applications like video editing software.

 Summary: The best graphics card you can get in any laptop in this price range.
-The SSD and the better processor on this laptop make it even more powerful.
-But you need to be prepared to not to save too much with the small 256GB storage.
+The SSD and the fast processor on this laptop make it even more powerful.
+But you need to be prepared to go slightly over the $500 price range.